-Long-term incentive compensation, in the form of equity awards, are granted to our named executive officers in the discretion of our compensation committee under the terms of the 2013 Plan.
+Long-term incentive compensation, in the form of equity awards, are granted to our named executive officers in the discretion of our compensation committee under the terms of our Amended and Restated 2013 Stock Option and Incentive Plan (the "2013 Plan").
 Our compensation committee believes that equity awards that may be earned over time can be an effective vehicle for aligning team and individual performance with the achievement of our longer-term strategic and financial goals, and with stockholders' interests.
 These equity awards are designed to:

-- reward demonstrated leadership and performance; - align our named executive officers' interests with those of our stockholders; - retain our named executive officers through the term of the awards; - · maintain competitive levels of executive equity incentive compensation; and - motivate our named executive officers for outstanding future performance.
+- · reward demonstrated leadership and performance; - · align our named executive officers' interests with those of our stockholders; - retain our named executive officers through the term of the awards; - maintain competitive levels of executive equity incentive compensation; and - motivate our named executive officers for outstanding future performance.